Phern4ndo/Phern4ndo/README.md

-> Jack of all trades
+> Jack of all trades,
 >
-> master of none
+> master of none,
 >
-> but better than one
+> but better than one.

 fernansc@unizar.es